bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 4. Make sure the `Additional parameters` input has the value `--release`.
 5. Set the `Select method for export` input to `app-store`.
 6. Add the `Deploy to iTunes Connect` Step to the end of the workflow.
-7. Fill in your Apple ID, your Password in their respective input fields.
+7. Provide your Apple credentials in the respective input fields.
+   * Apple ID
+   * password or, if you use two-factor authentication on iTunes Connect, your application password.

+   Don’t worry, the password will not be visible in the logs or exposed - [that’s why it is marked SENSITIVE](/builds/env-vars-secret-env-vars#about-secrets).